-For the past 3 years I have organized cinematography workshops & master classes at the Gothenburg Film Studios during their annual Gokinema event.
+For the past three years I have organized cinematography workshops & master classes at the Gothenburg Film Studios during their annual Gokinema event.

 The Danish cinematographer Eric Kress led the first of these workshops, demonstrating the lighting of matched close-ups.

-This is the first of several posts about Eric's workshop
+This is the first of four posts about Eric's workshop

 Arn the Knight Templar